 Within each asset class, the investment options available in the Program are Funds that have investment objectives and policies corresponding to such asset class.
 Some of the Funds will be managed or advised by an affiliate of HSI, in which case the affiliate will receive compensation from those Funds.
 Currently ETFs are the only investment options in the Program.
-HSI anticipates adding open-end investment companies (mutual Funds) in the future.
-The only money market Fund option available is a proprietary money market Fund for which HSI's affiliate, AMUS, serves as the Fund sponsor, adviser and administrator, and receives compensation for its services.
+HSI anticipates adding open-end investment companies (mutual funds) in the future.
+Clients can only elect to have their idle cash balances swept into a money market fund managed by AMUS or its affiliates who provide investment advisory services, and for which AMUS receives advisory fees.